 Financial Sponsors Group in Investment Banking

-Financial sponsors (“Sponsors” or private capital) is an investment banking “coverage” group similar to oil and gas or technology – however, sponsors are not an industry.
+Financial sponsors (“Sponsors” or private capital) is an investment banking “coverage” group similar to oil and gas or technology whereby investment bankers cover and act as relationship managers for financial sponsors – however, sponsors are not an industry.

 A financial sponsor is synonymous with private equity, but also includes hedge funds and asset managers.
 The financial sponsors group therefore is the relationship management group for PE firms and hedge funds.
 In this regard, we also consider pension and infrastructure funds to be private equity – although their return thresholds and mandates may be very different from standard PE funds.

 The financial sponsors group essentially acts as an intermediary between the investment banking industry coverage groups, the buy side, and the investment banking product groups.

 Financial sponsors investment bankers will have a large hedge fund coverage universe to provide market updates and intel to, as well as idea generation pieces.
 They can be in charge of loan sales and help provide value work and connect to trading services to move illiquid paper.

 Likewise, there will be private equity coverage with idea generation playbooks and access to investment banking products such as M&A and advisory.